sdd/kiddo/README.md

 * [Change Log](https://github.com/sdd/kiddo/blob/master/CHANGELOG.md)
 * [License](#license)

-Kiddo is ideal for super-fast spatial / geospatial lookups and nearest-neighbour / KNN queries for low-ish numbers of dimensions, where you want to ask questions such as:
+Kiddo is ideal for superfast spatial / geospatial lookups and nearest-neighbour / KNN queries for low-ish numbers of dimensions, where you want to ask questions such as:
  - Find the [nearest_n](https://docs.rs/kiddo/latest/kiddo/float/kdtree/struct.KdTree.html#method.nearest_n) item(s) to a query point, ordered by distance;
  - Find all items [within](https://docs.rs/kiddo/latest/kiddo/float/kdtree/struct.KdTree.html#method.within) a specified radius of a query point;
  - Find the ["best" n item(s) within](https://docs.rs/kiddo/latest/kiddo/float/kdtree/struct.KdTree.html#method.best_n_within) a specified distance of a query point, for some definition of "best".